-Aside from states that recognize transfer on death deeds (or affidavits) or beneficiary deeds by statutes enacted by the state legislature, at least three states—Florida, Michigan and Texas - recognize an "enhanced life estate deed," also referred to as a "Lady Bird Deed," under state common law.
-In these states, an enhanced life estate deed functions in a manner similar to a transfer on death deed.
+At least five other states—Florida, Michigan, Texas, Vermont, and West Virginia—recognize an "enhanced life estate deed," sometimes referred to as a "Lady Bird Deed."
+An enhanced life estate deed functions in a manner similar to a transfer on death deed.

-- First, the owner signs a new deed (or an affidavit) that states who should inherit the real estate after the owner's death.
-Note that in some states an attorney is required to prepare the new deed.
-In Florida, it is highly recommended that an attorney prepares the "enhanced" life estate deed in order to avoid inadvertently preparing a "regular" life estate deed.
+First, the owner signs a new deed that states who she would like to inherit the real estate at her death.
+Some states require that an attorney must prepare the new deed.
+For example, Florida law strongly recommends that an attorney prepare an enhanced life estate deed in order to avoid inadvertently preparing a regular life estate deed instead.

-- Next, the new deed or affidavit is recorded among the appropriate public land records.
-This is usually in the county where the real estate is located and should not incur real estate transfer taxes since there will be no immediate transfer of ownership.
-Recording fees vary from state to state and can range anywhere from $10.00 to upwards of $100.00.
+The new deed must be signed and recorded with public land records office, usually in the county where the real estate is located.
+Recording it should not incur real estate transfer taxes, because there won't be an immediate transfer of ownership.
+Recording fees can vary from state to state.

-However, the laws governing these type of deeds or similar documents vary widely from state to state, and in the end, a TOD deed (or affidavit) or an enhanced life estate deed may not be right in certain situations.
+The ultimate goal of a TOD deed is to avoid the costly probate process after the owner of real estate dies.
+But the laws governing these types of deeds or similar documents can vary widely from state to state.
+In the end, a TOD deed might not be the right choice in certain situations.

 Consult with an estate planning attorney to determine whether one of these deeds is right for you and your family.